-12 Mythical Creatures To Paint For Your Next Art-Jamming
+12 Mythical Creatures To Paint On Your Next T-Shirt or Tote Bag

 We get it.
 Sometimes painting can be boring.
 Fruits, nature, landscapes- you've painted all of that.
 You want to try out something new, something like…mythical creatures.
 We got you.
-Here are 12 mythical creatures to inspire your next art jamming session!
+Here are 12 mythical creatures to inspire your next painting session!

 No, Pegasus is not a unicorn.
 Rather, it is a mythical winged divine stallion that is prominent in Greek mythology.
 Usually depicted as pure white, they are the symbols of wisdom and are meant to provide inspiration and power to artists.
 If you are out of ideas, why not try painting Pegasus?
 You might just find yourself inspired painting after painting!

 The Dragon is a global cultural icon that is found in folktales and legends across continents.
 Depending on where you come from, the Dragon is either a symbol of might and prestige, or just a pure malevolent beast to humans.

 Living a life under the sea!
 A mermaid is a humanoid creature with the upper body of a female, and a tail instead of legs.
 Known for their exceptional beauty, they are usually benevolent or beneficent, and often appear in times of perilous sea events such as shipwrecks.

 This one is for all the Taylor Lautner fans- the werewolf (man-wolf), is a human with the ability to shapeshift into a wolf, usually during a full moon.
 Depicted as strong, masculine and mysterious, the werewolf is a mythical creature that is popular with the girls. #teamjacob